chemsodev/jscounter/README.md

 # Chemso - QR-code-component
-This is a solution my first mini project using js it's basically a counter i tried to use things that i learned recently.
+This is my first mini project using js it's basically a counter i tried to use things that i learned recently.
 U can see the website [here](https://chemsodev.github.io/jscounter/).
 # Overview
 ## Screenshot